 Seafood.
 Prawns, oysters, lobster – ready to go.
 Add them to toasted bread with a delicious mayo, some lettuce and avocado.
 Or cook some pasta, add some herbs, garlic and onion, a healthy dollop of cream and then the seafood to warm through.
 Or throw it in the salad you created before instead of the pancetta.

 Eating out can create a massive hole in your travel budget.
-If you are planning on eating out three times a day plus snacks and coffee, then you will spend a substantial amount of money.
+For example, if you plan on eating out three times a day plus snacks and coffee, you will spend a substantial amount of money.

 I have found cutting down on eating out to be one of the most significant ways to save money when I travel.
 Don’t get me wrong; I love to dine at a lovely restaurant, and I do, just not for every meal.

 Supermarkets can also yield cheap gifts for family and friends at home.
-On a trip to Holland, we wanted traditional butter lollies for the kid’s friends and found them in lovely traditional tins while picking up some groceries and wine.
+For example, on a trip to Holland, we wanted traditional butter lollies for the kid’s friends and found them in lovely traditional tins while picking up some groceries and wine.

 If you want a local experience, find out where the locals go shopping.
 A lot of the time you can find hot food as well as fresh food stalls.